watermark

 • Mario & Sonic at the Olympic Games (Dutch)

-The Dutch manual of Baldur's Gate mentioned 'flip undead' as one of the spells priests could use to turn undead.
-The Dutch in-game interface of Burnout Revenge was run into the ground by all Dutch review sites because it prominently featured the terrible translation lakschaderuilbeurs (paintwork damage stock exchange).
+The Dutch manual of Baldur's Gate once mentioned 'flip undead' as a spell priests could use to turn undead.
+The Dutch in-game interface of Burnout Revenge was harshly criticized by all Dutch review sites for its terrible translation: lakschaderuilbeurs (paintwork damage stock exchange).

 Adrenaline Vault: "For starters, poor localization is worse than none at all, because a deficient conversion can ruin the flavor of a title."

-Meet Loek van Kooten, a 50 years old male from the Netherlands, who has been playing games daily since he was 10, varying from first-person shooters like Quake to MMORPG's like EverQuest.
-He does this at least 2 hours a day, to make sure he stays up-to-date about new developments in the ever-changing gaming world.
+Meet Loek van Kooten, a 50-year-old Dutch gaming enthusiast who has been playing games daily since he was 10.
+From first-person shooters like Quake to MMORPGs like EverQuest, Loek spends at least 2 hours every day staying up-to-date with the latest developments in the gaming world.

-The six biggest game localization agencies in the world all employ Loek's services to give their games that little extra touch needed to appeal to the Dutch game market.
-And with good results.
-Research has shown that a catchy localization to Dutch can increase your market share in Holland by 40%.
-And that while the Loekalization of an average game ranges from 160 euro for games with little text to only 1600 euro for games that contain nothing but text, like role-playing games.
-Yes, Loekalization is a fast buck indeed.
+The six biggest game localization agencies in the world now rely on Loek's services to give their games the extra touch needed to captivate the Dutch market.
+The outcome?
+Research shows that a captivating localization into Dutch can increase your market share in the Netherlands by 40%!
+And here's the kicker: Loekalizing an average game ranges from as little as 300 euros for games with minimal text to just 19,000 euros for text-heavy RPGs.
+Loekalization is a quick win for your game!

-"I got plenty of opportunities to triple my salary in the IT industry, but chose games instead.
-Some people say that game translation is a job.
+"I had plenty of chances to triple my salary in the IT industry, but I chose games instead.
+Some people say game translation is a job.
 I call it a passion."

 About Me | Contact Me | ©2006-2024 Loek van Kooten